-Process: To file an appeal, Applicants must submit to the Director of the Department, by the deadline set forth below, a written appeal, which states all relevant facts, arguments, and evidence upon which the appeal is based.
+Process: To file an appeal, Applicants must submit to HCD, by the deadline set forth below, a written appeal which states all relevant facts, arguments, and evidence upon which the appeal is based.
 Furthermore, the Applicant must provide a detailed reference to the area or areas of the application that provide clarification and substantiation for the basis of the appeal.
 No new or additional information will be considered if this information would result in a competitive advantage to an Applicant.
-Once the written appeal is submitted to the Director of the Department, no further information or materials will be accepted or considered thereafter.
-Appeals are to be submitted to the Director of the Department at CPLHA@hcd.ca.gov according to the deadline set forth in Department review letters.
+Once the written appeal is submitted to HCD, no further information or materials will be accepted or considered thereafter.
+Appeals are to be submitted to HCD at CPLHA@hcd.ca.gov according to the deadline set forth in HCD review letters.